 - National and global cooperation and partnerships

-GEIS 2018 is being co-hosted by the Campbell Collaboration and the Centre for Evidence and Implementation.
+GEIS 2018 is being co-hosted by Campbell and the Centre for Evidence and Implementation.
 The summit combines their two prominent conferences: the 4th Australasian Implementation Conference and the What Works Global Summit 2018.

 The summit has garnered support from many well-known organisations worldwide, including Save the Children, the European Implementation Collaborative, and IFAD.
 Bursaries for accepted speakers to attend the summit from developing countries are being generously supported by UNICEF.